ZcashFoundation/frost/book/src/frost.md

 channel](https://frost.zfnd.org/terminology.html#broadcast-channel) as well as an [authenticated and confidential communication channel](https://frost.zfnd.org/terminology.html#peer-to-peer-channel) between each pair of participants, which may be difficult to deploy in practice.
-See guidelines in TODO.

-To learn how to do Distributed Key Generation with the ZF FROST library, see TODO.
+[Learn how to do Distributed Key Generation with the ZF FROST library](tutorial/dkg.md).

 ## Signing